-Training
+Induction & Training

-The proprietor will ensure that all staff receive appropriate safeguarding and child protection training which is regularly updated and in line with advice from SSP.
+The proprietor will ensure that all staff receive appropriate safeguarding and child protection training ((including online safety, which amongst other things includes an understanding of the expectations, applicable role and responsibilities in relation to filtering and monitoring) which is regularly updated and in line with advice from SSP.
 In addition, all staff members will receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-This will include Prevent, online safety and informal updates.

 All new staff members will undergo safeguarding and child protection training at induction.
-This will include training on the school's safeguarding and child protection policy, the code of conduct/staff behaviour policy, whistleblowing procedures/policy and the role of the designated safeguarding lead.
-Copies of the school's policies, procedures and Part One of KCSiE and Appendix A will be provided to new staff at induction.
+This will include training on the school's safeguarding and child protection policy, the code of conduct/staff behaviour policy, low level concerns guidance, the behaviour policy, the safeguarding response to children who are absent from education, whistleblowing procedures/policy and the role of the designated safeguarding lead.
+Copies of the school's policies, procedures and Part One of KCSiE (or Appendix A for those staff who do not work directly with children) will be provided to new staff at induction.